Arkada Bank

 Arkada Bank was a public joint stock bank based in Ukraine.
 Its head office was situated in Kyiv.

-The bank was declared insolvent in 2020 and its liquidation will be completed in 2023.
+The bank was declared insolvent in 2020, and while its liquidation was expected to be completed in 2023, it was in fact finalized in the summer of 2024.
 A criminal case for the embezzlement of ₴9 billion of funds for financing the construction of Arkada Bank is ongoing.
 More than 90% of the bank's depositors (more than 5,000 people) will be refunded their deposits in full.